-I identify as a bi-cultural, queer, cis-woman, artist.
+I identify as a bi-cultural, queer, cis-woman (she), artist.
+I am white.
 I was born in the Midwest to radical leftist parents.
 I loved dancing and still do now.

 I learned to adapt and assimilate at a young age because we moved to Mexico City when I was seven years old.
 I made life-long friends, and in my early teens I took art classes, flamenco dance classes and romped around with my buddies in the streets and hills of Tepoztlán.
 My return to the US at age 16 was particularly painful; the seeds of my understanding of grief and loss were sown during this time.